SUNCAT-Center/catmap/tutorials/ase_database/README.md

     c_out.write(atoms, data={'frequencies': frequencies})

 Use the key `frequencies` to make it accessible to the asedb2catmap module.
 Importing frequencies is handled by `get_surfaces`, which we have already used.
+It is necessary to pass the parameter `frequency_db` to it to import frequencies along with atomic structures like so:

-It is necessary to pass the parameter `frequency_db` to it to import frequencies along with atomic structures.
+    project.get_molecules('molecules.db', frequency_db='frequencies.db', selection=['fmax<0.05'])

 ## How to store and import transition states and pathways.